Protecting our wonderful water birds

 For 17th century farmers, water meadows were a vital part of the farming landscape.
 They’d base their whole calendar on the annual rise of the river, which would run into the meadows and flood the surrounding area with nutrient rich silt.
 However, following the changing mindset after World War II, the development of artificial fertilisers and new imported food supplies, water meadows and wetlands became redundant.
 With this came the loss of the safe haven that provided a home for water-loving plants, mammals, insects and birds.

 As a conservation charity, the National Trust has set an ambitious plan to help reverse the decline in wildlife.
 This includes bringing back water meadows to restore Britain’s diverse mix of sustainable environments in which animals, birds and insects can thrive.
 Sherborne Estate have reinstated their historic water meadows along the River Windrush.
-As a result, the Estate is now home to a whole host of water birds, such as Herons, Egrets, Moorhens, Tufted Ducks, Kingfishers and even a Stork.
+As a result, the Estate is now home to a whole host of water birds, such as Herons, Egrets, Moorhens, Tufted Ducks, Kingfishers and we occasionally get rare visitors such as Osprey, White Stork and Great White Egret.

 There’s lots to see, so binoculars are a must.